bmatheny/finagle-starter-kit/README.md

-# About
+## About

-Some finagle example code for demonstration purposes.
+Some finagle sample code for demonstration purposes.

 ## Running